akhoury/nodebb-plugin-import/README.md

 	// where are the storage files generated?
 	// can be overwritten with the --storage flag
 	storageDir: '../storage',

+	// convert all users signatures, posts and topics content, to Markdown, the preferred NodeBB content format language
+	// pick one, or neither, if you have another [from-to] format you want to add, let me know, or pull request it
+	// NOTE: this have a performance hit, but who cares, you'll migrate once, I hope, sit back, relax and watch it work "convert": null,
+	// "convert": "bbcode-to-md",
+	// this one is even more slow
+	// "convert": "html-to-md",

 	nbb: {
 		setup: {